affromero/IBIO4490/09-HOG/readme.md

 There are lots of implementations around the web, pick the one you like the most and get results on our test set.
 Include in your report the **quantitative** comparison against multiscale-hog, which one works best? any idea why?

 ## Extra credit 2

-Our good man waldo is hidden somewhere in the dataset, can you find him?.
-Tip use this mugshot to find him. gl hf
+Our good man waldo is hidden somewhere in this dataset: http://bcv001.uniandes.edu.co/Waldo.zip, can you find him?.
+Tip use this mugshot to find him.

 <img src="https://pbs.twimg.com/profile_images/561277979855056896/4yRcS2Zo.png" alt="Waldo" width="250" height="250">